-Dr. Schenkein joined Agios in August 2009 as the Chief Executive Officer and has been a hematologist and medical oncologist for more than 20 years.
-He currently serves as an adjunct attending physician in hematology at Tufts Medical Center and is a member of the board of directors for the Biotechnology Industry Organization (BIO).
-Prior to joining Agios, Dr. Schenkein was the senior vice president, clinical hematology/oncology, at Genentech, Inc., where he was responsible for leading the medical and scientific strategies for their BioOncology portfolio.
+Dr. Schenkein joined Agios in August 2009 as the chief executive officer and a member of our board of directors and has been a hematologist and medical oncologist for more than 20 years.
+He currently serves as an adjunct attending physician in hematology at Tufts Medical Center and is a member of the board of directors for the Biotechnology Industry Organization, the world’s largest biotechnology trade association, a position he has held since 2012.
+Prior to joining Agios, from March 2006 to July 2009, Dr. Schenkein was the senior vice president, clinical hematology/oncology at Genentech, Inc., a pharmaceutical company, where he was responsible for numerous successful oncology drug approvals and leading the medical and scientific strategies for their BioOncology portfolio.
 While at Genentech, he served as an adjunct clinical professor of medical oncology at Stanford University School of Medicine.
-Prior to joining Genentech, he served as the senior vice president of clinical research at Millennium Pharmaceuticals, overseeing the clinical development of Velcade, a first-in-class cancer therapy now approved to treat multiple myeloma and non-Hodgkins lymphoma.
-Dr. Schenkein spent 17 years in academic and clinical medicine as an attending physician in hematology oncology at Tufts Medical Center in Boston, where he was an associate professor and held the position of director of the Cancer Center.
-Dr. Schenkein holds a B.A. in chemistry from Wesleyan University and an M.D. from the State University of New York Upstate Medical School.
+Prior to joining Genentech, he served as the senior vice president of clinical research at Millennium Pharmaceuticals, Inc. (a wholly-owned subsidiary of Takeda Pharmaceuticals Company Limited), overseeing the clinical development and worldwide approval of Velcade®, a first-in-class cancer therapy now approved to treat multiple myeloma and non-Hodgkins lymphoma.
+He currently serves on the board of directors of Foundation Medicine, Inc., bluebird bio, Inc., and Blueprint Medicines, Inc. Dr. Schenkein holds a B.A. in chemistry from Wesleyan University and an M.D. from the State University of New York Upstate Medical School.

-Dr. Biller joined Agios as Chief Scientific Officer in 2010, with more than 25 years of drug discovery and development experience.
-Most recently, he was vice president and head of global discovery chemistry at the Novartis Institutes for Biomedical Research (NIBR).
+Dr. Biller joined Agios as chief scientific officer in September 2010, with more than 25 years of drug discovery and development experience.
+Most recently, from 2003 to September 2010, he was vice president and head of global discovery chemistry at the Novartis Institutes for Biomedical Research (NIBR).
 Prior to that, Dr. Biller held the positions of vice president, pharmaceutical candidate optimization at the Bristol Myers Squibb (BMS) Pharmaceutical Research Institute and executive director of drug discovery chemistry for the BMS research site in Lawrenceville, NJ.
 Among his other key leadership positions at BMS, Dr. Biller was the executive director of metabolic diseases chemistry.
-He contributed to robust pipelines at both BMS and Novartis, culminating in one medicine launched worldwide (Onglyza for the treatment of Type 2 diabetes) and three additional drugs reaching Phase 3 clinical development.
-Dr. Biller earned a B.S. degree in chemistry at MIT, a Ph.D. in organic chemistry at Caltech and was an NIH Postdoctoral Fellow at Columbia University in natural product synthesis.
+He contributed to robust pipelines at both BMS and Novartis, culminating in two medicines launched worldwide (Onglyza® for the treatment of Type 2 diabetes and Juxtapid® for familial hypercholestrolemia) and three additional drugs reaching Phase 3 clinical development.
+Dr. Biller earned a B.S. in chemistry at MIT, a Ph.D. in organic chemistry at Caltech and was an NIH Postdoctoral Fellow at Columbia University in natural product synthesis.

-Mr. Evans joined Agios in September 2009.
-He brings 10 years of biopharmaceuticals industry experience across a wide range of business functions.
-Prior to joining Agios, Mr. Evans served as director of product development at Infinity Pharmaceuticals where he led the company's most advanced oncology programs targeting Hsp90.
-He also established Infinity’s program management, new product planning and investor relations functions.
-Before Infinity, Mr. Evans held positions in the pharmaceuticals practice of McKinsey & Company, at MedImmune and at Bayer Pharmaceuticals.
-Mr. Evans earned an MBA in healthcare management from Wharton, a Masters in biotechnology from the University of Pennsylvania, and a B.A. in english from Yale University.
+Mr. Evans joined Agios in 2009 and has 15 years of biopharmaceutical industry experience focusing on strategy, business development, and program leadership.
+At Agios, Mr. Evans helped initiate and lead the landmark alliance with Celgene, including negotiation of three collaboration agreements.
+He has also served as executive sponsor of the IDH portfolio and helped launch Agios’s expansion into rare genetic metabolic diseases.
+Prior to joining Agios, Mr. Evans served as director of product development at Infinity Pharmaceuticals where he led the Hsp90 program.
+Before Infinity, Mr. Evans was a senior associate in the pharmaceuticals practice of McKinsey & Company.
+Mr. Evans earned an MBA in healthcare management from Wharton, a masters in biotechnology from the University of Pennsylvania, and a B.A. in English from Yale University.